Biobix/REPARATION/README.md

 	The tool binary paths should be included in the $PATH variable or within the script/bin folder of the tool.

-# INSTALL
+# Install
-The tool
+The tool does not rerquire any special installation outside the prerequisites.

-# USAGE
+# Usage

-Important: the Ribo-seq must be aligned to the same genome to be analyzed!
+Usage: ./reparation.pl -b Ribo_samfile -g genome_DNA_fasta_file -sdir scripts_directory -db Curated_bacterial_protein_sequences

 The tool requires 4 mandatory input varaibles.
-A complete list of optional varibles are within the reparation.pl script
+A complete list of optional varibles are within the reparation.pl script.

-Usage: ./reparation.pl -b <Ribo_samfile> -g <genome fasta file> -sdir <scripts directory> -db <fasta file of curated protein sequences>
+NB: the Ribo-seq must be aligned to the same genome to be analyzed!